-I remember those rare occasions when my mom would give in and buy some store bought Pecan Sandies from our nearby Hy-Vee grocery store.
-They were rectangular, crumbly and made my mouth water just by picking up the package.
+I remember those rare occasions when my mom would give in and buy some store-bought Keebler Pecan Sandies from our nearby Hy-Vee grocery store.
+They were rectangular, crumbly, and made my mouth water just by picking up the package.
 Of course, I used to eat cherry pie filling from the can and other not-so-gourmet treats, so I bet those sandies cookies from my past were not as noteworthy as I recalled.

 I packed up a box of caramels, truffles and these nutty shortbread cookies to share with my three sisters who were gathering in Denver for a pre-Christmas visit with my parents.
 For the first time in ages, I had to sit on my suitcase to get it to zip.